-1.2 The table overleaf summarises the above capital expenditure plans and how the borrowing required for the capital programmes are adjusted for loans fund principal repayments, maturing debt and borrowing not taken in prior financial years to derive the borrowing requirement for the Council in each financial year.
+1.2.
+The table overleaf shows how the borrowing required for the capital programmes and to use the benefit from the service concession flexibility are adjusted for loans fund principal repayments, maturing debt, use of cash balances and reserves and borrowing carried over between financial years to derive the borrowing requirement for the Council in each financial year.